Zhicheng-wan/ScholarRAG-Workbench/README.md

 # ScholarRAG: Domain-Specific RAG System for Academic Literature

+This version keeps only the best working system we produced.
+All earlier variants and experiments remain available in the git history.

-A production-ready Retrieval-Augmented Generation (RAG) system optimized for Computer Science and Robotics academic literature.
-This repository contains both the baseline system (Phase 1) and the final optimized system after systematic experimentation across 27 variants.
+A Retrieval-Augmented Generation (RAG) system optimized for Computer Science and Robotics academic literature.
+This repository contains the final optimized system and the original baseline (Phase 1); other intermediate attempts are in history only.

-## 📊 Performance
+## Performance

 ### Baseline System (Phase 1)
 - **MRR**: 0.825